Friends: Season 10

 The tenth season brings several long-running story lines to a close.
 Joey and Rachel try to contend with Ross's feelings about their relationship, and after disastrous attempts to consummate, decide it is best they remain friends.
 Charlie breaks up with Ross to get back together with her ex-boyfriend Dr. Benjamin Hobart (Greg Kinnear).
 Mid-season, Joey officiates Phoebe and Mike's wedding outside the Central Perk coffee house after a snow storm paralyzes the city, preventing them and guests getting to the wedding venue.
 Monica and Chandler are chosen by a pregnant woman named Erica (Anna Faris) to adopt her baby.

 Following this, Monica and Chandler prepare to move to a house in the suburbs to raise their family, saddening everyone, particularly Joey, who is coping with all the changes in his life.
 In the series finale, Erica gives birth to fraternal twins Jack and Erica Bing, much to Monica and Chandler's surprise.
 Rachel is fired from Ralph Lauren after her boss Mr. Zelner (Steve Ireland) overhears her interviewing for a job at Gucci.
 She encounters her former Bloomingdale co-worker Mark, who offers her a new job at Louis Vuitton in Paris.
 Ross, believing Rachel wants to stay, tries bribing Mr. Zelner to rehire her until he realizes Rachel wants to go to Paris.
 When Rachel says a tearful personal goodbye to everyone except Ross at her going away party, a hurt and angry Ross confronts Rachel, and they end up sleeping together.

 Rachel leaves, and Ross – realizing how much he loves Rachel – chases her to the airport.
 When he reaches her, Rachel says she has to go to Paris.
 Before the plane takes off, Rachel calls Ross's home phone and leaves a voice mail, apologizing for the way it ended.
 While speaking, she realizes that she loves him too, and gets off the plane at the last minute.
 The series ends with all the friends, plus Monica and Chandler's new babies, leaving the empty apartment together for a final cup of coffee at Central Perk.
 The show ends first with a shot of everyone's keys to Monica and Chandler's apartment left on the counter top, and then pans to a shot of the apartment's purple door.

 Production

-Monica's apartment, around this living room poster, is ranked as one of television's most famous sets.